adambard/learnxinyminutes-docs/dart.html.markdown

 example5() {
   /// Create an anonymous instance of the Example5Class and call the sayIt
   /// method on it.
-  new Example5Class().sayIt();
+  /// the `new` keyword is optional in Dart. new Example5Class().sayIt();
 }